 Knowledge and skills

-- Qualitative assessment of processes and methods used in international development programme and project management;
+- Practice-based assessment of methods and tools used in international development cooperation.

-- An understanding of theories related to international development and specialised knowledge in natural resource management, global health and social development;
+- An understanding of debates and theories related to key international development problems.

 Courses and credits:

-International Development Perspectives (15), Theory of Science and Methods (15), Development Organisations and Programme Manage- ment (7.5), Global Health (7.5), Sustainable Development and Natural Resource Management (7.5), Rural and Urban Development and Livelihoods (7,5), Field Studies of Pro- gramme Management (22.5), Field Methods (7.5), Master’s degree thesis (30).
+International Development Perspectives (15), Theory of Science and Methods (15), Development Organisations and Programme Management (7.5), Sustainable Development and Natural Resource Management (7.5), Rural and Urban Development and Livelihoods (7,5), Global Health (7.5), Field Studies of Programme Management (22.5), Field Methods (7.5), Master’s degree thesis (30).
 For more information see Programme Structure.